gravemont-technologies/gulfara/README.md

 # Gulfara - Adaptive Gulf Arabic Flashcards

-A production-grade, AI-powered flashcard application for learning Gulf Arabic through real-life scenarios.
-Built with modern React, TypeScript, and cutting-edge technologies.
+An AI-powered flashcard application for Gulf Arabic, now back-ended by Firebase/Firestore.
+The prior Supabase documentation and edge functions have been archived under `archive/supabase-migration/` for reference.

 ## 🌟 Features